 While Spin Master Toys has been cranking out the hits for many years (including Star Wars, Paw Patrol and this year's Hatchimals), every once in a while they have a dud.
 In 2006, they definitely hit a new low with a pretend tattoo parlor for kids.
 The set came complete with an electronic tattoo pen, washable ink, stencils, and, presumably, a pretend follow-up morning of regrets and a hangover.

 Unsurprisingly, this Security Checkpoint model did not perform as well as other Playmobil models like Barnyard with Silo or Pirate Fort, so it was discontinued.
-If you have a kindergartner passionate about airline security, fear not, you can still purchase a discontinued model on Amazon for $249.
-The reviews themselves provide hours of entertainment, “This toy would be a lot more realistic with about 350 people standing in line for an average of an hour.
+If you want a laugh, you can see see the reviews on Amazon.
+"This toy would be a lot more realistic with about 350 people standing in line for an average of an hour.
 It still makes a nice set with the interrogation room."

 Isn't Potty Humor fun?!
 Don't you want to cuddle with a defecation-themed plushy?!
-These Pee & Poo dolls are an early ancestor of the popular poop emoji we're currently inundated with today (thanks, Uncle Poop!).
-Originated in Sweden in 2004, the Pee&Poo brand now have a dedicated website with a full line of products for your potty-obessed family and friends.
+Originated in Sweden in 2004, these Pee & Poo dolls are an early ancestor of the popular poop emoji we're currently inundated with today (thanks, Uncle Poop!).

 Look at little Arya, doesn't she look like she is having fun vacuuming?!
 Put your kids to work starting at toddler-age, teaching them how to sweep, mop and dust.
 The gift offers the perfect inspiration for an aspiring janitorial career.
 We're kidding.
 Of course, lots of kids love to "clean" and "pretend to clean".
 The primary reason this sparked outrage was because of the packaging, which had a big, "For Girls Only" sticker on the front.